DPAC Occupy Dept of Work & Pensions

 Dancers in All Saints Rd

-except for one year when I was having knee problems only got as far as
+- except for one year when I was having knee problems only got as far as

-my local station before I collapsed in pain and had to acknowledge I wasn't going
+my local station before I collapsed in pain and had to acknowledge I

-this year I found it a little difficult.
-So I went on the Sunday, stayed around
+and this year I found it a little difficult.
+So I went on the Sunday,

 Shoreditch, London.
 Sun 26 Aug 2012

-and through the arcade under the roundabout that the steps leading up were
+station and through the arcade under the roundabout that the steps

-a conducted tour and lecture of Blackall St while I was there, and
+given a conducted tour and lecture of Blackall St while I was there, and